-Kelly Witmer is a multi-disciplinary artist splitting her time between Los Angeles and Joshua Tree, CA, where she shares a studio with a few goats and several chickens.
+Kelly Witmer is a multi-disciplinary artist splitting her time between Los Angeles and Joshua Tree, CA.

 Born in a small Amish town in Pennsylvania, Kelly received her BFA from the University of the Arts in Philadelphia with additional studies at Parsons School of Design in Paris, France.
 She has attended several artist’s residencies as well as creating a program for visiting artists in Joshua Tree, called Rancho Paradiso.